taylok10/java-program-construction/README.md

   * ~~Create Actors~~
   * ~~Allocate Actors to Cells~~
   * Generate Orders
+* MVC Architecture
+  * Cell needs to not extend Button

 ## Testing TODO list
  * jUnit testing for all model classes